-Training and Seminars: the proponent in coordination with the LGU shall conduct a seminar and training in terms of livelihood which the proponent may assist to be implemented for the project during operation phase.
+Training and Seminars: the proponent in coordination with the LGU shall conduct a seminar and training in terms of livelihood and skills training which the proponent may assist to be implemented for the project during operation phase.
 Security and safety measures training as part of the peace and order program shall also need to be implemented.